-- WF Withdraw Fail.
-Students will be issued a "WF" when students withdraw from a course after 75% of the course completion timeframe has elapsed.
-A "WF" will be calculated into the grade point average. - W Withdrawal.
+- W Withdrawal.
 Students will be issued a "W" when students withdraw from a class after the seventh day of the quarter start date or after 25% of course completion timeframe, but before 75% of course completion timeframe, whichever occurs first.
 Withdrawals remain on the transcript, and no grade points are assigned.
 "W" is a permanent grade. - P Pass.
 Indicates credit granted with no grade points being assigned. - NP Not Pass.
 Indicates no credit or grade points being granted. - IP In Progress.
 Upon the processing of student transcripts, if a course is in progress and/or a final grade has not been posted due to SSU processing, an In Progress ("IP") will be notated.
 Course notated with an "IP" are not included in the calculation of GPA. - I Incomplete.
 Given to students who have not completed mandatory assignments, quizzes, or examinations, at the discretion of the instructor.
 An incomplete grade will only be given to students who have completed at least seventy percent (70%) of a course and cannot continue due to unforeseen circumstances.
 Final discretion is given to the instructor as to whether this grade is appropriate.
 Incomplete grades must be removed no later than one quarter following the quarter in which the "I" is granted.
 An "I" not removed within one quarter will become an "F".
 No grade points are assigned for an "I" grade.
-An "F" will be calculated into the grade point average.

-- T Transfer.
+An "F" will be calculated into the grade point average. - T Transfer.
 This grade is noted for transferred credit; no grade is assigned for each transferred class, and the credit is not calculated into grade point average. - AU Audit.
 Students who do not wish to earn a letter grade and wish to take a course for personal enrichment may take the course for no credit.
 Audited courses are subject to the current tuition and fees.
 Students auditing a course may not request that an "AU" be changed to a letter grade.
-Audited courses are not counted toward academic progress and are not calculated into the grade point average. - (R) Repeated courses will be annotated on student transcripts with the awarded letter grade preceded by (R).
+Audited courses are not counted toward academic progress and are not calculated into the grade point average.

+(R) or - Repeated courses will be annotated on student transcripts with the awarded letter grade preceded by (R) or an asterisk .
 Credit for a repeated course is given only once, but the grade assigned at each enrollment shall be permanently recorded on the Official Transcript.